hurshi/dio-http-cache/README.md

 [中文介绍](./README_zh.md)

-!!!Cagatay There was not original support for this package.When diox package has offical support use that.This is only upgrade for diox package
+!!!Cagatay There was not original support for this package.When dio package has offical support use that.This is only upgrade for dio package

 Dio-http-cache is a cache library for [Dio ( http client for flutter )](https://github.com/flutterchina/dio), like [Rxcache](https://github.com/VictorAlbertos/RxCache) in Android.